 Years of Experience

-Between the one and five year mark, median pay is $80K annually.
-For those who claim five to nine years of work experience, pay on average amounts to approximately $90K per year.
-The largest slice of the Jet Propulsion Laboratory workforce (34 percent) has been working for 10-19 years and earns, on average, $130K annually.
+For those with five to nine years of experience, average earnings amount to approximately $101K annually.
+Workers who have been with the company for more than one year but less than five can make $79K per year on average.
+The largest slice of the Jet Propulsion Laboratory workforce (29 percent) has been working for 10-19 years and earns, on average, around $119K annually.

 Certifications and Degrees